appt-org/appt-ios/README.md

 # Appt app (iOS)

-The purpose of this app is to raise awareness of accessibility features through training and a knowledge base.
+The Appt app is an alternative way to browse the [appt.org](https://appt.org) website.

 ## Dependencies